tapis-project/documentation/source/technical/apps.rst

 referenced when specifying directories in an application definition.
 For a full list of supported variables please see the Jobs Service.
 Here are some examples of variables that may be used when specifying directories for an application:

-* *jobId* - The Id of the job determined at job submission.
+* *JobUUID* - The Id of the job determined at job submission.
-* *jobOwner* - The owner of the job determined at job submission.
+* *JobOwner* - The owner of the job determined at job submission.
-* *jobWorkingDir* - Default parent directory from which a job is run.
+* *JobWorkingDir* - Default parent directory from which a job is run.
 This will be relative to the effective root directory *rootDir* on the execution system. *rootDir* and *jobWorkingDir* are attributes of the execution system.
 * *HOST_EVAL($<ENV_VARIABLE>)* - The value of the environment variable *ENV_VARIABLE* when evaluated on the execution system host when logging in under the job's effective user ID.
 This is a dynamic value determined at job submission time.
 The function *HOST_EVAL()* extracts specific environment variable values for use during job setup.
 In particular, the TACC specific values of *$HOME*, *$WORK*, *$SCRATCH* and *$FLASH* can be referenced.
 The specified environment variable name is used **as-is**.
 It is **not** subject to macro substitution.
-However, the function call can have a path string appended to it, such as in *HOST_EVAL($SCRATCH)/tmp/${jobId}*, and macro substitution will be applied to the path string.
+However, the function call can have a path string appended to it, such as in *HOST_EVAL($SCRATCH)/tmp/${JobUUID}*, and macro substitution will be applied to the path string.

 -----------------